Have you ever wondered why airplanes fly at 35,000 feet? Probably not, but the answer is quite interesting! Let us break it down for you…

 And the cold?
-The higher up you are, the colder it gets (I’m sure you’ve noticed how that tiny whole in the window always has frost around it?).
+The higher up you are, the colder it gets (I’m sure you’ve noticed how that tiny hole in the window always has frost around it?).
 The average temperature in the stratosphere is about -60°F (-51°C)—warmer than Antartica!

 Rule Out Other Air Traffic

-Another reason why planes fly at such a high altitude is to avoid other air traffic such as helicopters, Tricycle Gears, Taildraggers, Seaplanes, Sport Aircrafts, as well as birds and insects.
+Another reason why planes fly at such a high altitude is to avoid other air traffic such as helicopters, Tricycle Gears, Taildraggers, Seaplanes, Sports Aircrafts, as well as birds and insects.
 And even though there are thousands of commercial airplanes flying all at once in the sky (there are about 5,000 in the U.S. alone), very rarely do we ever see a nearby airplane, thanks to all the traffic control centers.

 (This article first appeared on TravellerAU.)